coastal-science/HALLO-models/README.md

 [spec.json](spec.json) specifies the form in which the sound samples will be stored.
-In the present case, the sound samples are transformed to 5-second long spectrograms.
+In the present case, the sound samples are transformed to spectrograms of 5 second duration.

 [train.yaml](train.yaml) contains the specifications for training the deep learning model.